You’ll discover a place where you belong—within a community of creators, storytellers, inventors, second guessers, thinkers, and problem solvers.

 Join an intimate community of art and design fanatics, here to support and inspire

 Click on the links below to learn more about our campus, services, and housing or just scroll through to see it all!

-Our students are of the brilliant variety, and our campus is designed to accommodate.
+Our students are makers and doers, and our campus is designed to accommodate.
 Whatever you need to get inspired, we have it.
 And all just blocks from the water.